This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Coral Bay faces east and therefore is the optimal side of the island for watching the sunrise.
 There’s nothing like the peace and solitude of this glorious sight over the sweeping expanse of the Caribbean.

-8. Annaberg Ruins
+8. Visit the Annaberg Ruins

 While not in Coral Bay, these ruins of an old Danish sugar plantation are not very far away and are definitely worth a visit.
 In fact, you could technically hike to them from Coral Bay via the Johnny Horn Trail (it’s a toughie though).
-There are so few structures left intact from the 18th and 19th century colonization of St. John, so an educational visit to the former Annaberg Plantation is definitely worth your time.

-If you crave spending a morning getting lost in the hills of St. John, hike the Johnny Horn Trail to the north side of the island, near Annaberg.
-Start at the 18th century Emmaus Moravian Church on Centerline Road and hike about 1.8 miles to Waterlemon Bay.
+If you crave a morning getting lost in the hills of St. John, hike the Johnny Horn Trail to the north side of the island, near Annaberg.
+Start at the Emmaus Moravian Church on Centerline Road and hike about 1.8 miles to Waterlemon Bay.
 Along the way, stop at the Windy Hill Greathouse Ruins for one of the best views on the island out to Waterlemon Cay.

 Expect a good workout, as you’ll encounter a 400 foot elevation gain on the way up and the total roundtrip distance is almost 4 miles (depending on how far down the beach you walk).
 Wear sturdy shoes, since the trail is pebbly in sections and can be slippery.